hackerman9375/geode-ios-launcher-custom-bundle-id/ENTERPRISE-INSTALL-GUIDE.md

 - At least 400 MB of storage available

 > [!WARNING]
-> Currently, this method only works if you have Geode on nightly release.
+> Currently, this method only works if you have Geode on nightly release, and the [Development Release](https://github.com/geode-sdk/ios-launcher/releases/tag/nightly) of the launcher.
 To enable this in the launcher, open settings, enable **Use Nightly Release**, and tap **Check for Updates**

 ## Setting up Enterprise Mode
 After setting up Geode, verifying you own Geometry Dash, and downloaded the libraries, you will need to enable **Enterprise Mode** in settings.